richmahn/en_tn/mat/09/intro.md

 # Matthew 09 General Notes #

+#### Special concepts in this chapter ####

+##### "Sinners" #####

+When the people of Jesus' time spoke of "sinners," they were talking about people who did not obey the law of Moses and instead committed sins like stealing or sexual sins.
+When Jesus said that he came to call "sinners," he meant that only people who believe that they are sinners can be his followers.
+This is true even if they are not what most people think of as "sinners."
+(See: [[rc://en/tw/dict/bible/kt/sin]])

+#### Other possible translation difficulties in this chapter ####

-#### Passive voice ####
+##### Passive voice #####

 Many sentences in this chapter tell that a person had something happen to him without saying who caused that something to happen.
 You may have to translate the sentence so that it tells the reader who performed the action.
 (See: [[rc://en/ta/man/translate/figs-activepassive]])

-#### Other possible translation difficulties in this chapter ####

 ##### Rhetorical questions #####